Search gov.ie

 The European Union (Planning and Development) (Displaced Persons From Ukraine Temporary Protection) Regulations (S.I.
 No. 306 of 2022) provide that the provisions of the Planning and Development Act 2000 (as amended) (other than the environmental considerations in Sections 181A to 181C) will not apply to certain classes of development by or on behalf of a State Authority, that is, a Minister of the government or the Commissioners of Public Works in Ireland, for the purposes of providing temporary protection to displaced persons as specified in the Regulations.

 In accordance with S.I.
-No. 306 of 2022, please see below the site assessments undertaken on behalf of The Commissioners of Public Works in Ireland, on behalf of the Department for Children, Equality, Disability, Integration and Youth to demonstrate compliance with the European Union Environmental Impact Assessment (EIA) Directive 2011/92/EU as amended by 2014/52/EU and the European Union Habitats Directive (1992).
+No. 306 of 2022, please see below the site assessments undertaken on behalf of The Commissioners of Public Works in Ireland, on behalf of the Department for Children, Equality, Disability, Integration and Youth to demonstrate compliance with the European Union Environmental Impact Assessment (EIA) Directive 2011/92/EU as amended by 2014/52/EU and the European Habitats Directive (1992)

 Rapid build homes: Locations to date